Home » Photographers » Nilufar

 What was your favourite wedding shoot, and why?

-Linda and Steve's wedding from 2000, the bride wore orange taffetta, and set against the backdrop of a crumbling stately home, with so many children and adults dressed in an array of styles, it was magical.
-The occasion was low key in this beautiful home but colourful and vibrant!
-It was a remarkable occasion for creativity, spontaneity and joy!
+Linda and Steve's wedding from 2000.
+The bride wore orange taffetta.
+Set against the crumbling walls of the stately home, children galore running around and adults dressed in an array of styles - it was magical.
+An unforgettable, remarkable occasion for creativity, spontaneity and joy!

 What kinds of moments are you looking to capture?